eProsima/Shapes-Demo-Docs/docs/examples/lifespan.rst

 5. Create a triangle subscriber:

-    - Start eProsima Shape Demo (this instance will be referred to as *Instance3*).
+    - Start eProsima Shapes Demo (this instance will be referred to as *Instance3*).
     - Click on Subscribe.
     - Select TRIANGLE option for Shape.
     - Select ``TRANSIENT_LOCAL`` option for the Durability.